Expert Group Meeting on Alternative Development: the most important international forum for development-oriented drug policies

 Trailblazing forum for a development-oriented drug policy

 Alternative Development approaches in drug policy are gaining traction at all levels.
-Both in national drug strategies and in the context of the United Nations, more and more states recommend a humane drug policy that is geared to the Sustainable Development Goals (SDGs).
-The Expert Group Meeting on Alternative Development initiated by the GPDPD has become the most important expert meeting for pro-development drug policy and has done much to foster this positive trend.
+Both in national drug strategies and in the context of the United Nations, more and more states recommend a humane drug policy that is geared towards the Sustainable Development Goals (SDGs).
+The Expert Group Meeting on Alternative Development initiated by the GPDPD has become the most important expert forum for pro-development drug policy and has done much to foster this positive trend.

 Many people in remote rural areas live in extreme poverty.
 The lack of legal alternatives often leaves them no option but to turn to the illegal sector to ensure their day-to-day survival.
 They grow coca, cannabis or opium poppies.
 The Alternative Development concept gives these people the opportunity to earn a living legally and to escape poverty.
 It opens up long-term development opportunities.
 To strengthen the approach and implement it effectively around the globe, decision-makers need to talk to one another and act in concert.

 Every year, representatives of governments, UN institutions, non-governmental organisations and the science and research community meet to engage in open dialogue.
 The aim is to anchor the Alternative Development approach more firmly both in international drug policy and development policy.
 Interested governments are introduced to pro-development perspectives in addressing drug crop cultivation and processing.
 The increasing number of participating governments reflects the growing relevance and recognition of the meeting at international level.
 More and more countries can now report on projects in which they are implementing the principles of Alternative Development.
-The Expert Group Meeting thus also offers a platform for participants to discuss their own experience and to learn from one another.
+The Expert Group Meeting thus also offers a platform for participants to discuss their experiences and to learn from one another.

 Politically, the Expert Group Meeting is aligned with the outcomes of the 2016 Special Session of the United Nations General Assembly on the World Drug Problem (UNGASS).
 The first Expert Group Meetings on Alternative Development provided strategic groundwork for the Special Session, and drew up positions on development policy which can also be seen in the UNGASS Outcome Document.
 With the adoption of the UNGASS Outcome Document and the Sustainable Development Goals (SDGs) laid out in the 2030 Agenda for Sustainable Development, drug policy has become increasingly development-oriented.
-Since then, the Expert Group Meetings have served realise the innovations that are already proposed in many different documents.
+Since then, the Expert Group Meetings have served to realise the innovations that are already proposed in many different documents.
 The GPDPD is thus supporting the direct implementation of the UNGASS resolutions and the SDGs.
 There is, however, still scope for honing our understanding of Alternative Development.

 The regular Expert Group Meetings are GPDPD’s contribution to ensuring that Alternative Development becomes increasingly significant.
 At CND meetings, approaches of this sort are now attracting more political support.
 At national level too, more and more countries are integrating the concept into their own drug strategies.